Featured Pathways

 Aidan spent some 30 years building up Trade and Commodity Finance (TCF) businesses for banks in the UK, Europe and Asia.
 He is now a consultant providing training and practical guidance to banks and other lenders wishing to develop a TCF proposition and also advises a number of Trade Finance funds on Credit and Operational Risk.

-There are no available videos from "Aidan Applegarth"
+There are no available Videos from "Aidan Applegarth"